Juniper-SE/Apstra_IBA_Probes/OSPF_Neighbor/release_4.2.1/README.md

 ## Description of the use-case

+- Collect OSPF adjacencies on a per routing zone basis on all leafs tagged as `Border Leaf`.
+- Count the number of established adjacencies in `Full` state.
-- Colect OSPF adjacencies and raise an anomaly if you have less than two OSPF neighbour in Full state on each Border-Leaf.
+- Raise an anomaly if that count is <= 1.
+In other words I expect to have for each Routing_Zone two in `Full` state.

 <br>